giacomo-matteo-biora/giacomo-matteo-biora.github.io/_pages/about.md

 🤓 I'm very passionate about what interests me.
 When I dive into new topics, I can't stop thinking about them for months until a new subject comes along.
 I jump from AI to cybersecurity, from finance to cryptocurrencies...

-🔬 Fortunately, my father owns 2 Prusa printers and a Bambulab, so I'm also skilled in 3D printing and firmware.
+🔬 Fortunately, my father owns 2 Prusa printers and 2 Bambulab PS1, so I'm also skilled in 3D printing and firmware.